zinja-coder/dump-of-tools/README.md

 Name | Description
 ---- | ----
 [mount](https://resources.infosecinstitute.com/topic/exploiting-nfs-share/) | mount is a inbuilt utility which can be used to mount nfs
+[NFSpy](https://github.com/bonsaiviking/NfSpy) | NfSpy is a Python library for automating the falsification of NFS credentials when mounting an NFS share

 <br><br>